 If you are a commercial provider interested in using site as a venue, booking with the SYMG is essential.
 Sole use of the site cannot be guaranteed, however prior arrangement is required to try and avoid overuse or clashes.
 Use of the site as a venue does not entitle users to restrict passage or recreational use of the rapid.
 All users are requested to ‘share the space’ in accordance with the British Canoeing ‘Clear Access, Clear Waters’ charter.

 SYMG do not make a compulsory charge for commercial use of the rapid, however a voluntary donation is welcomed to continue to maintain and preserve this important site.

 All income generated by SYMG at the rapid goes directly toward the upkeep.
-In 2018, £5000 was spent making repairs to the Groynes, which over the years had moved quite considerably.
-Future work is expected to be needed, so all donations help make this happen.
+In both 2018 and again this year, £5000 was spent making repairs to the Groynes, which over the years had moved quite considerably.
+Regular maintenance to the rapids is expected to be needed to ensure the site remains safe and enjoyable for paddlers so all donations help make this happen.

 For further information or to contact SYMG, please contact [email protected]

 The future: The work to date has been very expensive and the rapid requires regular care and maintenance by local volunteers.
 Symonds Yat Rapid needs continuous funding to protect this important place for canoeists.

 Donations to the Symonds Yat Management Group are welcome to help with the upkeep of the

 Symonds Yat derives its name from a 17th Century Sheriff of Herefordshire called Robert Symonds, "Yat" being the local name for a gate or pass.